columbia-it/covid-infocommons/frontend/README.md

 CIC-E Frontend
 =================

 The Frontend package provides a search and viewing system for CIC-E content.
+It is based on React and Material UI.

 Installation
 =================